jjheals/Industrial-Giudecca/industrialgiudecca/README.md

 This file goes in depth on how to take care of and maintain the code provided to achieve this goal.

 ## Non-technical Overview

 The main idea behind this project was to create a scalable website to host information of the industrial history of Giudecca.
 Anyone looking to add onto this project in the future can know that by adding information into the ArcGIS database the website will be updated with the new information.

+### Updating story maps

-For people who would like to write more story maps for this project they can simply copy the ArcGIS link into the `GlobalConstants.js`.
-The ArcGIS story maps need to have two versions, one of which in Italian and one in English.
-The link to the English story would reside in its factoryID in ArcGIS then the respective language.
+New story maps for the website can be implemented by pasting two links into the `GlobalConstants.js` file.
+The ArcGIS story maps need to have two versions: one in Italian and one in English.
+The link to the English story would reside in the factoryStoryMapURLs dictionary under the 'en' key for that factory ID, and the Italian story under the 'it' key for that factoryID.

 ```javascript
 export const factoryStoryMapURLs = {